anirbit16/stats-ml-learning-log/normal-distribution.md

 - Approximately 99.7% of the data lies within the ±3σ </br>

 This explains why the values far from the mean are considered rare.
-## 6. Standard Normal distribution
+## 6. Standard normal distribution
+A standard normal distribution is a special case:
+- Mean = 0
+- Standard-deviation = 1

+A normal distribution can be transformed into a standard normal distribution using Z-score normalization.

+## 7. Probability Density Function (PDF)
 The probability distriubtion function (PDF) of a normal distribution is given by: